gohugoio/hugo/content/variables/site.md

 .Site.IsMultiLingual
 : whether there are more than one language in this site.
 See [Multilingual](/content-management/multilingual/) for more information.

+.Site.IsServer
+: a boolean to indicate if the site is being served with Hugo's built-in server.
+See [`hugo server`](/commands/hugo_server/) for more information.

 .Site.Language.Lang
 : the language code of the current locale (e.g., `en`).